 Can we hire your costumes?

 We offer costume hire for concerts, theatre productions, and school shows – minimum 20 costumes.
 We do not do individual fancy dress.
 Please see our costume hire page for more information.

 What are the fees involved?

-Australian Boys Dance Academy and YABC Dance fees are pro-rated based on the date of joining and begin at $12/hour.
+Australian Boys Dance Academy fees are pro-rated based on the date of joining.
 20% discount available for students enrolled in other Stage School programs.